Building on a Century of Compassionate Care

 In 2008, Carrier Clinic started the Active Seniors program for active adults aged 60 or older to further specialize the clinical programming of the Older Adult unit.
-These seniors have the capacity to respond positively to a higher level of education and therapeutic interventions, and can actively participate in the structured treatment program.
+These seniors have the capacity to respond positively to a higher level of education and therapeutic interventions, and can actively participate in the structured psychiatric treatment program.

-The Carrier Diversion Program (CDP) was implemented in August, 2008 for Ocean County residents from Kimball Medical Center’s Short-term Care Facility who required continued inpatient involuntary care.
-Diverted from transferring to Ancora Psychiatric Hospital, patients receive psychiatric treatment including medication, discharge oriented treatment planning and programming designed to promote stability, health, recovery, wellness and a return to the community.
+The Carrier Diversion Program (CDP) was implemented in August 2008 for Ocean County residents from Kimball Medical Center’s Short-term Care Facility who required continued inpatient involuntary care.
+Diverted from transferring to Ancora Psychiatric Hospital, patients receive psychiatric treatment including medication, discharge oriented treatment planning and programming designed to promote stability, health, recovery, wellness, and a return to the community.

 In 2010, the Young Adult program was created to provide addiction and mental health assessment and treatment to young adults aged 18-25 who are in need of a more age-specific program relevant to a young adult population.